Dwight Peck's personal website

 Tigertail Point itself from head on

 The little rocky reef between the mainland and Ryden's or Beaver Island.
-We've always challenged the thing by trying to hydrobike over it, the 'Crossing of the Bar' we called, and this time it didn't work; the wind was against us.
+We've always challenged the thing by trying to hydrobike over it, the 'Crossing of the Bar' we called it, and this time it didn't work; the wind was against us.
 We had to clamber off and haul the bike over the thing.

 Raymond's or Crescent Island with its little cabin on the point (the main cottage is up the hill on the right), and the submerged reef running off to the left.